guilleng/c-adts/README.md

 If you wish to delve deeper, comments within the source files and test files serve to describe relevant implementation details when deemed necessary.

-The rationale behind this documenatation layout is to keep it somewhat simple, avoid comment-cluttering and set a clear distinction between the interface's functionality and the internal workings of the implementation.
+The rationale behind this documentation layout is to keep it somewhat simple, avoid comment-cluttering and set a clear distinction between the interface's functionality and the internal workings of the implementation.